prometheus-protocol/prometheus-protocol/packages/apps/app-store-cli/README.md

 Commands for discovering, auditing, and claiming rewards.

 - `npx @prometheus-protocol/app-store-cli bounty list`
-  - Lists all available bounties on the network, with powerful filtering options.
+  - Lists all available bounties on the network, showing their status (Open, Reserved, or Claimed).
+- `npx @prometheus-protocol/app-store-cli bounty reserve <bounty-id>`
+  - Reserves an open bounty by staking reputation tokens, granting an exclusive lock.
 - `npx @prometheus-protocol/app-store-cli bounty create`
   - Creates a new bounty to incentivize a specific audit for a WASM.
-- `npx @prometheus-protocol/app-store-cli bounty claim`
+- `npx @prometheus-protocol/app-store-cli bounty claim <bounty-id>`
-  - Claims a bounty after a corresponding attestation has been filed.
+  - Claims a **reserved** bounty after the corresponding attestation has been successfully submitted.
 - `npx @prometheus-protocol/app-store-cli attest generate`
-  - Generates a template JSON file for a specific audit type.
+  - Generates a template YAML file for a specific audit type.
-- `npx @prometheus-protocol/app-store-cli attest submit`
+- `npx @prometheus-protocol/app-store-cli attest submit <file> --bounty-id <id>`
-  - Submits a completed attestation file to the network.
+  - Submits a completed attestation file **for a reserved bounty.**

 ---